electron/electron/docs/tutorial/where-to-store-app-data.md

 ### `userData`

-The `userData` path is where app should store persistent user data, such as config files and authentication information.
-Generally you should not write large files in this location as some environments may choose to synchronize files in this location to cloud, especially on Windows.
+The `userData` path is where apps should store persistent user data, such as config files and authentication information.
+Generally you should not write large files in this location as some environments, such as Windows, may choose to synchronize files in this location to the cloud.

 By default, it points to: